meysius/poll-api/README.md

 $ gem update --system (update all gems)
 $ rvm gemset list (list of gemsets for current ruby version)
 ```
+* Install nvm using homebrew and then follow instructions outputed to activate it
+* `nvm ls-remote` find the latest LTS version in the list and do `nvm install 10.16.3`
+* To switch node version: `nvm use 10.15.0` and to make a version default do `nvm alias default 10.15.0`
 ## Create Project

 ```sh